-5. Should sudden vengeance seize my breath, I must pronounce thee just, in death;
+- 5. Should sudden vengeance seize my breath,

-And if my soul were sent to hell, Thy righteous law approves it well.
+I must pronounce thee just in death: - I must pronounce thee just, in death; And if my soul were sent to hell, Thy righteous law approves it well. - 6.
+Yet save a trembling sinner, Lord, Whose hope, still hov'ring round thy word,

-Yet save a trembling sinner, Lord, Whose hope, still hov'ring round thy word, Would light on some sweet promise there.-
+Would light on some sweet promise there,-